thedevd/techBlog/springboot/microservices/netflix-eureka-naming-server/README.md

 [See this](https://github.com/thedevd/techBlog/tree/master/springboot/microservices/netflix-eureka-naming-server)

 `Ok, now we can move on to the services to see how to configure them so that they can register themselves with Eureka-Server — this is where things start to get more interesting.`

+### Configure the Services to register in Eureka-Server
+Here we will see how to configure services in a way that on startup they should connect to `eureka-server` and register themselves as eureka client.
+We are assuming that our services are already using Ribbon as load-balancer to talk list of instances of other microservices (and this list is hardcoded in ribbon.listOfServers property, and after using Eureka there will not be need to hardcode this list).

+`The problem we are going to solve here is that, the product-catalog-service need to call one of the API of inventory-service.
+So before product-catalog-service will make call to inventory-service, the service would first need to know the list of running instances of inventory-service.
+This information will be provided by the Eureka-Server.
+So first we will configure our inventory-service to register in eureka-server`